Signed in as:

 Knit and Natter

-3rd Wednesday of the month from 11am in the Norma Richardson Hall.
+Meets on the 4th Wednesday of the month at 11 am in The Norma Richardson Hall

 St Mary’s Guild